-While warm, the pistachio paste will be creamy and soft, but it will thicken into a sliceable, dough-like mass when cooled to room temperature.
-This is the ideal consistency to use as a stand in for almond paste or marzipan.
-However, if a more spreadable consistency is desired, along the lines of peanut butter, continue running the food processor and drizzle in 2 ounces (1/4 cup; 55g) water.
+While warm, pistachio paste will be creamy and soft, but it will thicken into a sliceable, dough-like mass when cooled to room temperature.
+This is the ideal consistency to use as a stand-in for almond paste or marzipan.
+However, if a more spreadable consistency is desired, along the line of peanut butter, continue running the food processor and drizzle in 2 ounces (1/4 cup; 55g) water.

 This recipe works well with any style of pistachio, but it is vital that the nuts are blanched and peeled.
 For more information, see our guide to blanching and peeling pistachios.

 If a deeper, toasted flavor is desired, as with our triple pistachio buns, the peeled pistachios can be toasted prior to making the paste.
 To do this, toss the nuts with a splash of pistachio oil, spread onto a parchment-lined half sheet pan, and bake at 200°F (90°C), until the nuts are firm to the touch and rather hard, with a golden hue just beginning to develop here and there, about 3 hours.

 As toasting will develop a strong yellow color in the nuts, a drop of light blue gel paste, such as Americolor, can be used to neutralize the warm undertones and bring out a cooler, green profile in the paste.